 Northland

 - 2degrees: Excellent coverage through its 4G and 3G boosted networks.
 Few areas are impacted, with fair coverage in most rural areas.
-The only notable blackspots are extremely remote regions, such as Tutamoe Range and Warawara Forest.
+The only notable blackspots are extremely remote regions, such as the Puketi and Warawara Forests, and sections along 90-mile Beach and Cape Reinga.

 - One: Good coverage through its 3G and 4G networks.
-Black spots include Waipoua, Tutamoe Range, Warawara Forest.
+Black spots include Puketi and Warawara Forests, and sections along 90-mile Beach and Cape Reinga.

 - Spark: Fair coverage in populated regions but limited elsewhere.
-Large black spots across Cape Reinga, Herekino, Waipoua, Taipuha, Tutamoe Range, Warawara Forest, and large sections of the west coast.
+Blackspots across Cape Reinga, Herekino, Waipoua, Taipuha, Tutamoe Range, Warawara Forest, and along 90-mile Beach.

 Auckland

 - 2degrees: Excellent coverage across the region.
-While coverage in the Waitākere and Hunua Ranges is limited, it is not a black spot as it is with Spark and One.
+While coverage in the Waitākere and Hunua Ranges is limited, it’s more extensive than Spark and One’s coverage.

 - 5G: Most of central Auckland is well covered, including central suburbs like Newmarket, Remuera and Greenlane.
-It also extends north to Northcote, Takapuna and Devonport and east to Pakuranga.
-2degrees also has extensive 5G at Auckland Airport.
+Coverage follows State Highway 1 from Northcote and Takapuna in the north to Papatoetoe, Manurewa and Papakura in the south.
+2degrees also has coverage out west, from Waitakere down to New Lynn, plus extensive 5G at Auckland Airport.

 - One: Excellent coverage across the region.
 Notable black spots in the Waitākere and Hunua Ranges, but good coverage across Rangitoto and Motutapu Island.

 - 5G: One’s 5G network is widespread in Auckland, although patchy.
 It’s concentrated in built-up areas, so while you can expect it to work throughout the wider Auckland region, you can also expect it to dip in and out as you move about.
-Notably, One’s 5G coverage stretches from Warkworth and Orewa in the north to Drury and Pukekohe in the South.
+Notably, One’s 5G coverage stretches from Warkworth and Orewa in the north to Drury and Pukekohe in the south, and from Henderson in the west to Howick and Beachlands in the east.

 - Spark: Excellent coverage across its 4G network.
-However, notable black spots in the Waitākere and Hunua Ranges, as well as Rangitoto and Motutapu Island.
+However, some black spots in the Waitākere and Hunua Ranges.

 - 5G: Spark has pockets of 5G mobile coverage across Auckland.
-Its 5G coverage is centered on downtown Auckland, but spreads out along major arterial roads, south to Papakura, north to Sunnynook and east and west to Botany Downs and Henderson, respectively.
+Its 5G coverage is centered on downtown Auckland, but spreads out along major arterial roads, south to Tuakau, north to Sunnynook and east and west to Botany Downs and Kumeū, respectively.

 Waikato